SCOPE OF THIS CHAPTER

 A Staying Put arrangement is where a young person who has been living in foster care remains in the former foster home after the age of 18.

-For further information see the Staying Put Policy.
+For further information see the Staying Put Procedure.